MTstateIntroStats/IntroStatTextbook/docs/15-categorical-two-props.md

 ## Randomization test for $H_0: \pi_1 - \pi_2 = 0$ {#two-prop-errors}

-As you learned in Chapter \@ref(intro-to-data), a **randomized experiment** is done to assess whether or not one variable (the **explanatory** variable) causes changes in a second variable (the **response** variable).
+As you learned in Chapter \@ref(data-hello), a **randomized experiment** is done to assess whether or not one variable (the **explanatory** variable) causes changes in a second variable (the **response** variable).
 Every data set has some variability in it, so to decide whether the variability in the data is due to (1) the causal mechanism (the randomized explanatory variable in the experiment) or instead (2) natural variability inherent to the data, we set up a sham randomized experiment as a comparison.
 That is, we assume that each observational unit would have gotten the exact same response value regardless of the treatment level.
 By reassigning the treatments many many times, we can compare the actual experiment to the sham experiment.
 If the actual experiment has more extreme results than any of the sham experiments, we are led to believe that it is the explanatory variable which is causing the result and not inherent data variability.
 Using a few different studies, let's look more carefully at this idea of a **randomization test**\index{randomization}.